sk8board/CRServoF_ELRS_for_RP2040_Pico_RP2350_Pico_2/README.md

 For example, the user can easily program, in EdgeTX, to have the headlights turn on with a button on the RC transmitter or have the headlights turn on automatically when the throttle is applied.

 Another example is the LED pins could be connected to a high current relay that would be used on a STEM robot.
-The versatility of EdgeTX (RC transmitter software) and the stable radio link of ELRS makes this receiver one of the best choices for STEM robots.
+The versatility of EdgeTX (RC transmitter software) and ELRS make this an ideal receiver for STEM robots.

 [Here are RC transmitters](https://www.radiomasterrc.com/collections/transmitter) that work with ExpressLRS (ELRS).